Notice: Sorry, online booking for this event has now closed.

 Some Stories about the Four Historical Places of the Origin of Analytical Psychology (Andreas Schweizer)

-Dr. Schweizer writes: “I will explore our theme, ‘Kindle a light of meaning in cosmic darkness’, with reference to photographs of the four historical places of C.G.
+Dr. Schweizer wrote: “I will explore our theme, ‘Kindle a light of meaning in cosmic darkness’, with reference to photographs of the four historical places of C.G.
 Jung’s life, and to some quite unknown events in Jung’s life which deeply move me when I think of them.”

-The four places are: 1909 his house at Seestrasse 228 in Kuesnacht, 1916 the building of the Psychology Club, 1923 ff. the tower at Bollingen and as the fourth place the tower of Marie-Louise von Franz.
+The four places are: 1909 his house at Seestrasse 228 in Kusnacht, 1916 the building of the Psychology Club, 1923 ff. the tower at Bollingen and as the fourth place the tower of Marie-Louise von Franz.

 Speaker: Regine Schweizer-Vüllers